 pUserData - can point to any data desired.
 LINDO merely passes this pointer through to the callback routine.
 This pointer can then be referenced in the callback routine in order to access data areas.
-Passing this pointer avoids the use of global data, thus allowing the application to remain thread safe pModel - is a pointer to the model object passed to the solver.
-This pointer will need to be passed to the solver when retrieving information about the status of the solver.
-Details on retrieving information are discussed below.
+Passing this pointer avoids the use of global data, thus allowing the application to remain thread safe.